moosefactory/MFResManager/readme.md

 ##Developers
 ---------------
 The MFResManager xCode project is carefully packed.
-It also demonstrates how to pack a cocoapod spec and automatically build a documentation in a dedicated target using Appledoc and External Build System target type.
+It shows how to pack a cocoapod spec and automatically build a documentation in a dedicated target using Appledoc and External Build System target type.

+**A lot of things are still out my understanding in the way AppleDocs are generated**

+So if anyone can teach me anything more on the subject, I'll be glad.

 ###Installation
 ---------------